xXm4ntr4Xx/useReducer-guide/README.md

  1. We import use reducer

- 2. We create the useReducer state inside the App function -state is refering to the count:0 object
+ 2. Create the useReducer state inside the App function -state is refering to the count:0 object
   -dispatch is the kind of action we want to use to update the state